 5. No Certifications By Authority Bodies and Organizations

-There are plenty of trustworthy organizations and authority bodies that investigate the company’s claims about being cruelty-free, such as the People for the Ethical Treatment of Animals (PETA) and the Leaping Bunny Program.
+Plenty of trustworthy organizations and authority bodies investigate the company’s claims about being cruelty-free, such as the People for the Ethical Treatment of Animals (PETA) and the Leaping Bunny Program.

 Is La Roche Posay Vegan?